 In the meantime, make sure you’re only spending money on the necessities.
 Even if you’ve suffered a genuine financial catastrophe, your lender is not likely to look upon you with much sympathy if you’re still making expensive and unnecessary purchases.

 Setting the price on your short sale isn’t going to be quite the same as a regular home sale.
-Although you'll want to sell your property for as close to the market value as you can, don’t forget what prompted you to stage a short sale in the first place.
-Make sure that your asking price is high enough to help stabilize your finances and keep you from further financial problems.
+Although you'll want to sell your property for as close to the market value as you can (and your lender will agree to), don’t forget what prompted you to stage a short sale in the first place.

 Any number of circumstances can lead to financial hardship.
 If you’re a homeowner and paying your mortgage has become a challenge, talk to your lender to discuss your options.
 You may be able to negotiate a loan modification or revised payment plan.
 Make sure a short sale is the right decision for you before committing to it.

-If you’re looking to buy a home and purchasing a short sale sounds like something you would be interested in, you can get started online or speak with a Home Loan Expert today at (833) 230-4553.
+If you’re looking to buy a home and purchasing a short sale sounds like something you would be interested in, you can get started online or speak with a Home Loan Expert today.
 Our experts can help navigate you through the twists and turns of buying a short sale property.